LincolnSteinLab/gdc-viewer/README.md

 ![GDC CNVs](images/GDC-cnv-gain.png)

+### Extra notes
 You can set the max number of CNVs to return with the `size` field.
 It defaults to 500.
-You can view case specific CNVs by setting the `case` field.
+The smaller the number, the faster the results will appear.

-Note: You can also use a density plot for the copy number data.
+You can also use a density plot for the copy number data.
 Simply change the type from `JBrowse/View/Track/Wiggle/XYPlot` to `JBrowse/View/Track/Wiggle/Density.`

 # Dynamic Track Generation
 ## Explore cases, genes and mutations